Stockinette stitch is also called: plain knit, jersey. This pattern is most often used in knitting. It's easy to do.

 Row 2: all purls.

-Jersey fabric, in contrast to, for example, relief patterns, can be steamed or ironed following, of course, the instructions for the fibrous structure of the yarn.
+Jersey fabric (in contrast to, for example, relief patterns) can be blocking using steam and electric iron, but you must follow the instructions for the fibrous structure of the yarn and recommendations for care.

 In Section Knitting Stitch Patterns